teia-community/teia-docs/teia-docs/docs/index.md

 ---
-title: Welcome to Teia
+title: Teia Docs
+slug: /
 description: Teia is a community-powered art platform on the Tezos blockchain.
 ---

 # Welcome to the Teia Documentation Site

-The Teia [DAO](/teia-docs/docs/governance-on-teia) is a community-powered art platform on the Tezos blockchain.
+The Teia [DAO](/governance-on-teia) is a community-powered art platform on the Tezos blockchain.

 It started as a fork of **Hic et Nunc (H=N)** and continues its spirit with a focus on decentralization, sustainability, accessibility, and equity.